 Mental Health Support for Families and Caregivers at UHS

 It’s common for parents and caregivers to have questions or concerns about their child’s mental health.
 For some, it is completely new territory and can feel scary.
-I am available to support UHS families to think through situations that arise and/or provide resources outside of the school.
+I am available to support UHS families to think through situations that arise, provide educational resources, and determine need for additional supports, in collaboration with you.
 I regularly interface with a diversity of clinicians & resources in the community and keep an updated list of these services.
+When in need of a referral, I can help you and your family identify appropriate, trusted options in the Bay Area.
 In counseling work with teens, it is important to honor their need for a private place to talk.
 So, I may not share explicit details with parents or caregivers, unless that’s decided in collaboration with the student as a good course of action, or if there’s a safety concern.
-I am in the process of developing a speaker series, offered by community clinicians, for parents to gain more information about issues relevant to teen mental health.

 I look forward to connecting with you.